Hexatown/docs/microsoft/usecases/fasttrack/Discover relevant content and people/index.md

 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/discover-relevant-content-and-people
 ---
-Delve surfaces the&#xA0;people and content most relevant to your work based on what you&#x2019;re working on, who you&#x2019;re working with, and what is trending.
-Through an intuitive card-based interface, Delve creates a personalized view of what&#x2019;s happening around you.
+Delve surfaces the people and content most relevant to your work based on what you re working on, who you re working with, and what is trending.
+Through an intuitive card-based interface, Delve creates a personalized view of what s happening around you.

 ## Discover and be discovered